-The ATS is designed to treat and reduce the turbidity level of construction stormwater discharges to meet water quality standards and the requirements of this General Permit at the flowrate required in the ATS plans.
-The specified ATS flowrate is designed to dewater the basin within 10 hours.
+The active treatment system is designed to treat and reduce the turbidity level of construction stormwater discharges to meet water quality standards and the requirements of this General Permit at the flowrate required in the Active Treatment System Plans.
+The specified active treatment system flowrate is designed to dewater the basin within 10 hours.
 Typical equipment and materials may include pumps, manifolds, flocculants, filter bags, sand media filters, and other items designed to remove suspended materials from construction stormwater.
-The discharger is required to ensure the operators of the ATS are adequately trained and the appropriate professional designed the ATS Plan.
+The discharger is required to ensure the operators of the active treatment system are adequately trained and the appropriate professional designed the Active Treatment System Plan.

-The application of chemicals on disturbed soil areas is not considered active treatment.
-This BMP is used for the purpose of erosion control and is considered passive treatment (requirements are in Attachment G of this General Permit).
+Bonded-fiber matrices, hydromulches, spray tackifiers, and other land-applied products used to stabilize soil are not considered active treatment nor passive treatment, but rather a form of erosion control.

-The use of an ATS may be necessary when: (1) traditional erosion and sediment controls do not effectively control accelerated erosion at the construction site, (2) the construction site stormwater discharges may cause or contribute to an exceedance of a water quality standard, and/or (3) site constraints (e.g., very steep or long slope lengths, clay, highly erosive soils) inhibit the ability to construct a correctly sized sediment basin.
+The use of an active treatment system may be necessary when: (1) traditional erosion and sediment controls do not effectively control accelerated erosion at the construction site, (2) the construction site stormwater discharges may cause or contribute to an exceedance of a water quality standard, and/or (3) site constraints (e.g., very steep or long slope lengths, clay, highly erosive soils) inhibit the ability to construct a correctly sized sediment basin.

-The ATS industry in California started in the mid-1990s and is relatively young, however many developers use these systems to treat stormwater discharges from their construction sites.
-The ATS requirements in this General Permit are based on those in place for small wastewater treatment systems, ATS regulations from the Central Valley Regional Water Quality Control Board (September 2005 memorandum “2005/2006 Rainy Season – Monitoring Requirements for Stormwater Treatment Systems that Utilize Chemical Additives to Enhance Sedimentation”), the State of Washington’s Department of Ecology Construction Stormwater Program, and recent advances in technology and knowledge of coagulant performance and aquatic safety.
+The active treatment system industry in California started in the mid-1990s and is relatively young, however many developers use these systems to treat stormwater discharges from their construction sites.
+The active treatment system requirements in this General Permit are based on those in place for small wastewater treatment systems, active treatment system regulations from the Central Valley Regional Water Quality Control Board (September 2005 memorandum “2005/2006 Rainy Season – Monitoring Requirements for Stormwater Treatment Systems that Utilize Chemical Additives to Enhance Sedimentation”), the State of Washington’s Department of Ecology Construction Stormwater Program, and recent advances in technology and knowledge of coagulant performance and aquatic safety.

-The effective design of an ATS requires a detailed survey and analysis of site conditions.
-Properly planned and implemented ATS provide high-quality discharges and prevent significant impacts to surface water quality, even under extreme environmental conditions.
+The effective design of an active treatment system requires a detailed survey and analysis of site conditions.
+Properly planned and implemented active treatment system provide high-quality discharges and prevent significant impacts to surface water quality, even under extreme environmental conditions.

 These systems can be very effective in reducing the sediment in stormwater runoff, but the systems that use additives or polymers to enhance sedimentation also pose a potential risk to water quality (e.g., inadequate training, operational failure, equipment failure, additive or polymer release).
 The State Water Board is concerned about the potential acute and chronic impacts that the polymers and other chemical additives may have on fish and aquatic organisms if released in sufficient quantities or concentrations.
 The literature and anecdotal evidence of polymer releases causing aquatic toxicity in California supports this concern.
 For example, cationic polymers have been shown to bind with the negatively charged gills of fish, resulting in mechanical suffocation.
-This General Permit establishes residual polymer monitoring and toxicity testing requirements due to the potential toxicity impacts associated with the release of additives or polymers into receiving waters from construction sites utilizing an ATS.
+This General Permit establishes residual polymer monitoring and toxicity testing requirements due to the potential toxicity impacts associated with the release of additives or polymers into receiving waters from construction sites utilizing an active treatment system.